How to Stay Connected with Your Home Search During the COVID-19 Pandemic.

 Trust in Technology That Will Help You Not Miss a Beat

-Each HomeRover tour is unique because whoever is guiding it is able to look at the list of features you want to see and pay close attention to them as they make their way through the house.
+Each HomeRover showing is unique because whoever is guiding it is able to look at the list of features you want to see and pay close attention to them as they make their way through the house.
 That way, you’ll be able to vet your interest in real-time while remaining safely indoors.
-Additionally, HomeRover allows you to capture, replay and share tours so you can revisit them later and get second opinions from your loved ones.
+Additionally, HomeRover allows you to capture, replay and share showings so you can revisit them later and get second opinions from your loved ones.

 If You Are Looking for a New Home, Give HomeRover a Try

 COVID-19 has made day-to-day life much more uncertain, but if you’re in the market for a new home, this process doesn’t have to hit pause.
 With HomeRover, you can still have the same engaging connection with your house hunt while you’re also staying safe and healthy.

 HomeRover is a free download from the Apple App Store® and Google Play.